 MBI visited JNU on December 4 and December 5.
-They met w/JNU staff and members of the TAC, toured the facilities and laid the groundwork for their work over the next year.
+They met w/JNU staff and members of the TAC, toured the facilities and laid the groundwork for their work over the following year.

-The current Airport Master Plan will be updated with regard to data and forecasts of aviation demands, expansion for future planning consideration, Airport Layout Plan, and related Exhibit
+The current Airport Master Plan will be updated with regard to data and forecasts of aviation demands, expansion for future planning consideration, Airport Layout Plan, and related Exhibit "A".

-"A".
 This update will include an obstruction survey, but does not look to change the sustainability goals, environmental inventory, nor financial plan.
-Aerial photography for the obstruction survey will take place in early summer 2025, and the final update is expected in December 2025.
+Aerial photography for the obstruction survey will take place in June 2025, and the final update is expected in December 2025.

-Jordan Creek Greenbelt Lighting: Staff belatedly realized that the project would require a Variance and a Flood Plain Development Permit, both from CBJ Department of Community Development (CDD).
+Jordan Creek Greenbelt Lighting: Staff are reviewing requirements and considering options.
+In February staff belatedly realized that the project would require a Variance and a Flood Plain Development Permit, both from CBJ Department of Community Development (CDD).
 CDD processing time on a typical Variance is currently twelve weeks from submission of the complete application.
+The Flood Plain Development Permit may also be time consuming, as the Mendenhall River jökulhlaups and resulting flooding have made this a "hot topic" in Juneau.
 As a consequence, it may not be possible to complete the work this construction season, as the light poles and fixtures have a ten-week lead time for production after submittals are approved.
-Staff will apply for the Variance and advertise for bids this season, but the contractor will be allowed to install the fixtures when weather permits.
+Staff will apply for the Variance and Flood Plain Permit and advertise for bids this season, but the contractor will be allowed to install the fixtures when weather permits.
+Despite the additional engineering required by the Flood Plain Development Permit, staff are cautiously optimistic that the \$150K budget provided by the Assembly will cover all costs, including JNU staff time.